vishal2github/noAdvancedJava/Theoretical_Notes/Web_development/Servlets.md

 + **Note**

-  + Instead of implementing servlet interface, making a "servlet" by implementing "HttpServlet" class is a better option.
+  + Instead of implementing servlet interface, making a "servlet" by inheriting "HttpServlet" class is a better option.

     + The reason is, implementing Servlet class also requires to implement all five methods of Servlet class regarding of their need.

-    + But with implementing HttpServlet class would only required methods will be implemented.
+    + But with inheriting HttpServlet class would only required methods will be defined.

 <br>